PetaLinux Firmware

 • Application bitstream device tree overlay *.dtbo

-• If it’s a Vitis-based PL design using XRT - metadata file in .xclbin format
+• If it is a Vitis-based PL design using XRT, a metadata file in .xclbin format

-• shell.json with metadata about the PL design
+• shell.json file with metadata about the PL design

-• The fpgamanager class will automatically convert the system.bit to system.bit.bin.
+The fpgamanager class automatically converts system.bit to system.bit.bin.

-• Download the samrtcam dtsi and rename to tut_1.dtsi file and copy it to the platform_outputs directory.
-Modify the line 15 contents to the following.
+Download the SmartCam .dtsi, rename the file as tut_1.dtsi, and copy it to the platform_outputs directory.
+Modify the following line 15 contents:

 firmware-name = "system.bit.bin";